pjanec/dirigent/README.md

  `--mcastIp 239.121.121.121` ... multicast IP address used for application state sharing among agents

  `--localIp 10.0.0.17` ... local network interface address used for multicasting (default 0.0.0.0 = auto select)

+ `--mcastAppStates 1` ... use multicast for sharing application states instead of sending via master; multicast improves network performance for many agents

  `--logFile xyz.log` ... what log file to use